• Skip to primary navigation

 Can you make these almond milk crepes ahead of time?

-You can make the batter the day before (which we recommend), otherwise, they will keep well for 3-4 days if stored in the refrigerator!
+You can make the batter the day before (which we recommend), otherwise, cooked crepes will keep well for 3-4 days if stored in the refrigerator!

-Can I make this recipe in a blender?
+Can I make crepe batter in a blender?

 Can I freeze crepes?